Women

 Unsplash | That's Her Business

-Better World Info highlights key gender equality issues such as the pay gap, employment inequality, harmful societal mindsets, unpaid labour, and female poverty - find in-depth categories exposing the full picture.
+Better World Info highlights key gender equality issues such as the pay gap, employment inequality, harmful societal mindsets, unpaid labour, and female poverty - find in-depth categories exposing the whole picture.

 A white coffee cup with the Words ' The future is female' in black has a lipstick mark on the rim.
 It sits on a brown desk with a laptop in the background.